interkosmos/sdl77/README.md

 Link your FORTRAN 77 program against `libSDL77.a -lSDL -lSDL_image -lSDL_mixer`.

 ## Example
-The following example program in FORTRAN 77 opens an SDL 1.2 window and fills a green rectangle to screen.
+The following example program `demo.f` in ANSI FORTRAN 77 opens an SDL 1.2 window and fills a green rectangle.

 ```fortran
 C     ******************************************************************